 Poor Road Conditions – Areas with lots of traffic incur more damage than those lightly traveled.
 It’s up to the state and local governments to keep roads in safe condition.
 They are also responsible for repairing potholes and keeping loose gravel or asphalt from interfering with the rider’s travel.
 Any type of road hazard is more dangerous to motorcycle drivers than to larger vehicles.

-Lack of Communication – All of us have seen motorcycles traveling in pair or groups.
+Lack of Communication – All of us have seen motorcycles traveling in pairs or groups.
 As long as these drivers communicate effectively with one another, they can stay safe.
 When communication breaks down, one rider might come into another rider’s lane of travel or collide with them.

 Lane Sharing (Splitting): Or Not! – California is the only state in the country that allows lane sharing, or splitting.
-Experts believe that allowing motorcycles to weave in and out of lanes of traffic actually reduce traffic congestion and improves roadway safety.
+Experts believe that allowing motorcycles to weave in and out of lanes of traffic actually reduces traffic congestion and improves roadway safety.
 The statistics show that about 16% of all motorcycle accidents result from motorcycles passing cars between lanes.
 But a study performed by the University of California at Berkeley shows that it might be safer than holding your place in your lane.
 Also, the practice saves time, reduces emissions from waiting vehicles, and it reduces the risk of rear-end collisions.
 Some facts revealed by the report include:

 - If lane-splitting occurs in traffic moving no more than 50 mph and the motorcyclist doesn’t exceed the other vehicles’ speed by more than 15 mph, the practice is relatively safe.
 It is when the motorcycle exceeds this difference in speed that the practice increases your risk of injury.